We are working to sustainably increase forest productivity to maximise the value and profitability of the forestry industry in New Zealand.

 Our tree breeding programmes include exotic forest species such as Douglas-fir, redwoods, eucalypts and cypresses to meet a growing demand to diversify into other forest species.

-Information technologies for forestry
+Digital technologies for forestry

-Software tools and visualisations are increasingly supporting all aspects of forest planning and management.
+Machine learning, automation and robotics, software tools and visualisations are increasingly supporting all aspects of forest planning and management.

 Creating value and competitive advantage